Edgard Varèse: International recognition

 By the early 1950s, Varèse was in dialogue with a new generation of composers, such as Pierre Boulez and Luigi Dallapiccola.
 When he returned to France to finalize the tape sections of Déserts, Pierre Schaeffer helped arrange for suitable facilities.
 The first performance of the combined orchestral and tape sound composition came as part of an ORTF broadcast concert, between pieces by Mozart and Tchaikovsky and received a hostile reaction.

-Le Corbusier was commissioned by Philips to present a pavilion at Expo 58 and insisted, against the sponsors' resistance, on working with Varèse, who developed his Poème électronique for the venue, where it was heard by an estimated two million people.
+Architect Le Corbusier was commissioned by Philips to present a pavilion at Expo 58; he insisted, against the sponsors' resistance, on working with Varèse, who developed his Poème électronique for the venue, where it was heard by an estimated two million people.
 Using 400 speakers separated throughout the interior, Varèse created a sound and space installation geared towards experiencing sound as it moves through space.
 Received with mixed reviews, this piece challenged audience expectations and traditional means of composing, breathing life into electronic synthesis and presentation.

 In 1962, he was asked to join the Royal Swedish Academy of Music, and in 1963 he received the premier Koussevitzky International Recording Award.

 In 1965, Edgard Varese was awarded the Edward MacDowell Medal by the MacDowell Colony.

 Musical influences

-In his formative years, Varèse was greatly impressed by Medieval and Renaissance music – in his career, he founded and conducted several choirs devoted to this repertoire – as well as the music of Alexander Scriabin, Erik Satie, Claude Debussy, Hector Berlioz and Richard Strauss.
+In his formative years, Varèse was greatly impressed by medieval and Renaissance music – in his career, he founded and conducted several choirs devoted to this repertoire – as well as the music of Alexander Scriabin, Erik Satie, Claude Debussy, Hector Berlioz and Richard Strauss.
 There are also clear influences or reminiscences of Stravinsky's early works, specifically Petrushka and The Rite of Spring, on Arcana.
-He was also impressed by the ideas of Busoni, who christened him L'illustro futuro in a signed copy of his orchestra work Berceuse élégiaque.
+He was also impressed by the ideas of Ferruccio Busoni, who christened him L'illustro futuro in a signed copy of his orchestra work Berceuse élégiaque.

 Students and influence

 Students

-Varèse taught many prominent composers including Chou Wen-chung, Lucia Dlugoszewski, André Jolivet, Colin McPhee, James Tenney, and William Grant Still.
+Varèse taught many prominent composers, including Chou Wen-chung, Lucia Dlugoszewski, André Jolivet, Colin McPhee, James Tenney, and William Grant Still.

 Influence on classical music

-Composers who have claimed, or can be demonstrated, to have been influenced by Varèse include Milton Babbitt, Harrison Birtwistle, Pierre Boulez, John Cage, Morton Feldman, Brian Ferneyhough, Roberto Gerhard, Olivier Messiaen, Luigi Nono, John Palmer, Krzysztof Penderecki, Silvestre Revueltas, Wolfgang Rihm, Leon Schidlowsky, Alfred Schnittke, William Grant Still, Karlheinz Stockhausen, Iannis Xenakis, and Frank Zappa.
+Composers influenced by Varèse include Milton Babbitt, Harrison Birtwistle, Pierre Boulez, John Cage, Morton Feldman, Brian Ferneyhough, Roberto Gerhard, Olivier Messiaen, Luigi Nono, John Palmer, Krzysztof Penderecki, Silvestre Revueltas, Wolfgang Rihm, Leon Schidlowsky, Alfred Schnittke, William Grant Still, Karlheinz Stockhausen, Iannis Xenakis, George Crumb, and Frank Zappa.

-The modern music conductor Robert Craft recorded two LP's of Varèse music in 1958 and 1960 with percussion, brass, and wind sections from the Columbia Symphony Orchestra for Columbia Records (Columbia LP catalog Nos.MS6146 and MS6362).
+Conductor Robert Craft recorded two LP's of Varèse's music in 1958 and 1960 with percussion, brass, and wind sections from the Columbia Symphony Orchestra for Columbia Records (Columbia LP catalog Nos.MS6146 and MS6362).
 These recordings brought Varèse wide attention among musicians and musical aficionados beyond his immediate sphere.
-Much of the percussion music of George Crumb in particular owes a debt to works such as Ionisation and Intégrales.